niraj-desai-2909/burr/README.md

 ## 🛣 Roadmap

-While Burr is stable and well-tested, we have quite a few tools/features on our roadmap!
+While Apache Burr is stable and well-tested, we have quite a few tools/features on our roadmap!
-1. FastAPI integration + hosted deployment -- make it really easy to get Burr in an app in production without thinking about REST APIs
+1. FastAPI integration + hosted deployment -- make it really easy to get Apache Burr in an app in production without thinking about REST APIs
 2. Various efficiency/usability improvements for the core library (see [planned capabilities](https://burr.dagworks.io/concepts/planned-capabilities/) for more details).
 This includes:
    1. First-class support for retries + exception management
    2. More integration with popular frameworks (LCEL, LLamaIndex, Hamilton, etc...)
    3. Capturing & surfacing extra metadata, e.g. annotations for particular point in time, that you can then pull out for fine-tuning, etc.
    4. Improvements to the pydantic-based typing system
 3. Tooling for hosted execution of state machines, integrating with your infrastructure (Ray, modal, FastAPI + EC2, etc...)
 4. Additional storage integrations.
-More integrations with technologies like MySQL, S3, etc. so you can run Burr on top of what you have available.
+More integrations with technologies like MySQL, S3, etc. so you can run Apache Burr on top of what you have available.

-If you want to avoid self-hosting the above solutions we're building Burr Cloud.
-To let us know you're interested sign up [here](https://forms.gle/w9u2QKcPrztApRedA) for the waitlist to get access.

 ## 🤲 Contributing